MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-admin.md

 > [!NOTE]
 > When customers attempt to use excluded content, it will present as a file that Copilot cannot read in the different interactions with Copilot.

-## Disabling Copilot for Individual Enterprise Visual Studio Accounts
+## Disabling Copilot for individual Enterprise Visual Studio accounts
 In version 17.10, we have introduced two new features to disable Copilot, ensuring that your repository remains protected:
 1. Project administrators can disable Copilot for individual accounts via the Windows Local Group Policy Editor.
 2. Copilot can be disabled altogether via the Windows Local Group Policy Editor.